micolodian/micolodian/README.md

 - 🤝 I’m looking for help with **Github repository**

-- 💬 Ask me about **SQL, SSRS, Power BI, ADF and Synapse Analyticstics**
+- 💬 Ask me about **SQL, SSRS, Power BI, ADF and Synapse Analytics**

 - 📫 How to reach me **micolodian@hotmail.com**